The Combination Character Cookbook

 But even this isn't enough for some people, though.
 Someone's always peeking under the hood of the multiverse, trying to find a 'better' way to do things.
 This often involves applying the knowledge inherent to one area of expertise to another, vastly different one.
 Sometimes this leads to no useful effect, and other times the results are catastrophic.
 But occasionally, gold is struck!

 Evidence of this tendency can be seen throughout the Costumed Adventurer Simluation Engine.
-Rules for high technology make reference to mixing it with magic or replacing one's body with it, while one-third of psionic disciplines meddle with the technical, the mystical, or the divine.
+A large portion of the rules for high technology make references to replacing one's body with it, while one-third of psionic disciplines meddle with the technical, the mystical, or the divine.
 In other words, people mixing peanut butter and chocolate together isn't all that novel.

 Finally approaching a tortured point, the Combination Character Cookbook is designed to let players build characters who utilize more than one means to access the ascendant.
 This can range from characters that supplement their primary source of power with a backup, to those who mash two (or more) different power sources together, forming a strange and possibly unique new origin.